archive567/chart-unit/examples/examples.md

 ![](other/exampleAxes.svg)

 ~~~
-axes def sixbyfour [toCorners (one::XY)]
+axes (chartAspect .~ sixbyfour $ chartRange .~ Just one $ def)
 ~~~

 `sixbyfour` is a value of type XY, and represents the rectangle that the chart will be rendered with.
 As with any SVG element, the ultimate product is still subject to sizing on use, so think of `sixbyfour` as a relative aspect ratio rather than a concrete size.

-Note that there are two independent scales used:
+XY

-- the aspect ratio of the chart, and
+---

-- the axes scales, `[toCorners (one::XY)]` which computes to -0.5 to 0.5 for both the X and Y axes in the above chart
+chartRange is the range which we would like to plot.  chartRange .~ Nothing represents that the range should be whatever the data range is.

 customization
 ---

 Axes and most other things are highly customizable.
-Here's an approximation of ggplot axes and canvas style:
+Here's another style of chart:

 ![](other/exampleGgplot.svg)